yashshingvi/AgentNexus/README.md

 # Multi-Agent LangGraph System

-A sophisticated multi-agent system built with LangGraph that features a supervisor agent coordinating three specialized agents with both short-term and long-term memory capabilities.
+A sophisticated multi-agent system built with Pure Python & Langgraph that features a supervisor agent coordinating three specialized agents with both short-term and long-term memory capabilities.

 ## 🏗️ System Architecture